I Think My Husband Hates Me

 The truth is that he may hate parts of you.
 Things like:

 He may even feel like the sexual attraction is gone and question whether you two can actually live, 'happily ever after.'
-But it’s likely that he doesn't really hate all of you.

 Here are some of the common things men tell me in counseling that they hate about their wives:

-• She's always on me about something, constantly nagging -- I can never do anything right.
+• She's always on me about something, constantly nagging - I can never do anything right.

-• She talks down to me -- like I'm stupid.
+• She talks down to me - like I'm stupid.

-• She acts like she's my mother -- she talks to me the same way she talks to our kids.
+• She acts like she's my mother - she talks to me the same way she talks to our kids.

-• She won't let things go -- I still hear about what I did wrong 15 years ago.
+• She won't let things go - I still hear about what I did wrong 15 years ago.

-• She doesn't care if we ever have sex again -- she won't touch me or let me touch her.
+• She doesn't care if we ever have sex again - she won't touch me or let me touch her.

-In this next story we don't know the reasons for the husband's choices, but we do know the impact on his wife and what she thinks about how he feels:
+In this next story we don't know the reasons for the husband's choices, but we do know the impact on his wife and what she thinks about how he feels.

 When I first met my husband I was madly in love and everything and everyone disappeared in the background all I wanted was him and my children.
 My life became him.
 I was completed with him in my life.
 The only thing was he was already married and he forgot to tell me.
 I was on a bumpy ride for awhile until he figured out what he wanted.
 Now he is 26 years older than me, but that never bothered me say to the list.
 We got married after 5 years and we have two little girls.
 Now I feel like I am going out of my mind.
 After 18 years, I think I made a big mistake of falling in love with a man who never loved me.
 The 1st 16 years were pretty good with some jealousy on his end.
 I never got jealous because I trusted him fully because he chose me and I have his girls.
 It's the last two years since I found out he has been cheating on me for years.
 He has deleted everything I find against him and lie to my face.
 I've seen his online dating and his porn addiction for men with men.
 I think he is bi-sexual and not gay because he likes women a lot.
 Or he just has addiction to sex and he needs more than me to make him happy.
 I know it's all my fault for not being good enough for him.
 But I just do not understand why he can not tell me the truth, he knows that I know but he wants to keep lying to me.
 Maybe he is afraid to let everyone know he cheated on now his 3rd wife or he is afraid I would tell the world he is gay.
 I promised I would keep his secret and I would stand behind him 100% if only he can tell me the truth and tell me why he hates me so much to do this to our family, but he still lies to me and tells me it's all in my head and I am losing it." -Meaghan